Bachelor of Science in Nursing (BSN)

 Applicants to the nursing major must be officially admitted to the University of Nevada, Reno as a prenursing major for the current semester.
 Students who are not currently enrolled at the University will need to reapply.
 Here is more information on applying to the University of Nevada, Reno.

 Students should ensure all program prerequisites are met before submitting an application.
-Please review the 2016-2017 BSN Prerequisite Summary carefully.
+Please review the 2017-2018 BSN Prerequisite Summary and 2016-2017 BSN Prerequisite Summary carefully.
 (Looking for last year's version?
 Here is the 2015-2016 BSN Prerequisite Summary.)

 Applications to the University and transcript evaluations cannot be rushed to meet the nursing application deadline.
 Please plan ahead.